kyma-project/kyma/resources/application-connector/charts/application-registry/README.md

 ## Configuration
 This service has the following parameters:

-- **proxyPort** is the port used for services created for the Proxy Service.
+- **proxyPort** is the port used for services created for the proxy service.
 The default port is `8080`.
 - **externalAPIPort** is the port that exposes the metadata API to an external system.
 The default port is `8081`.
 - **minioURL** is the URL of a MinIO service which stores specifications and documentation.
-- **namespace** is the Namespace to which you deploy the Proxy Service.
+- **namespace** is the Namespace to which you deploy the proxy service.
 The default Namespace is `kyma-integration`.
-- **requestTimeout** is the time-out for requests sent through the Proxy Service.
+- **requestTimeout** is the time-out for requests sent through the proxy service.
 Provide it in seconds.
 The default time-out is `10`.
 - **requestLogging** is the flag to enable logging of incoming requests.
 The default value is `false`.
 - **specRequestTimeout** is the time-out for requests fetching specifications provided by the user.
 It is provided in seconds.
 The default time-out is `20`.
 - **rafterRequestTimeout** is the time-out for requests fetching specifications from Rafter.
 It is provided in seconds.
 The default time-out is `20`.